 The following are some relevant areas of my research:

-- The analysis of morphological, syntactic and discursive knowledge of tense and aspect among adult second language (L2) learners.
-This topic is covered by five books published by John Benjamins (2000, 2002, 2005), Continuum Press (2008), de Gruyter (2013) and several articles in various professional journals and book chapters in refereed books.
+- Development of morphological, syntactic and discursive knowledge of tense and aspect in second language (L2) acquisition.
+This topic is covered by five books published by John Benjamins (2000, 2002, 2005), Bloomsbury Press (2008), de Gruyter (2013) and several journal articles and refereed book chapters.